When to Request Voluntary Departure During Deportation Proceedings

 If you cannot make a successful defense to removal from the U.S., you may be able to get voluntary departure instead of being subject to an order of removal.
-You can read more here about the benefits of voluntary departure.
-You can ask for voluntary departure before a removal hearing, at the Master Calendar Hearing, or at the end of a removal hearing.
+You can ask for voluntary departure before a removal hearing, at the Master Calendar hearing, or at the end of a removal hearing.
 Different requirements for eligibility apply in each situation.
 Before agreeing to voluntary departure, you should be aware that it precludes you from seeking any form of immigration relief.
 Unless they want to return to their home country or are not eligible for immigration relief, a foreign national may prefer to wait to request voluntary departure until after they have explored ways to stay in the U.S.

 Requesting Voluntary Departure at Your Master Calendar Hearing

 To be eligible for voluntary departure at this stage, you must admit that you are removable from the U.S., waive your right to immigration relief or an appeal, and make the request at your first hearing in immigration court.
 This is known as the Master Calendar hearing.
 The only other requirements for eligibility are that you must not have an aggravated felony conviction on your record and must not pose a threat to public safety or national security that makes you removable.
 The judge has the discretion to decide whether voluntary departure would be appropriate in your case.
 They may be reluctant to grant voluntary departure if you have a significant criminal record, but otherwise the judge likely will approve the request.